Saudi Arabia Digital Marketing Country Profile

 Social media in Saudi Arabia is booming!
 Many think that much of the growth in social media within Saudi Arabia has to do with the fact that many things that couldn’t be shared in traditional contexts online can now be shared through social media.
 In fact, Saudi Arabians share more online than any other country in the world.
 Social Media has brought many types of freedom to Saudis (especially women) that didn’t exist before the digital age.

-In 2023, there were 29.1 million social media users in Saudi Arabia.
+In 2024, there were 35.1 million active social media accounts in Saudi Arabia.

 Meta sites, Facebook, Instagram, and X (formerly Twitter), enjoy massive popularity in Saudi Arabia.
 Saudi Arabia has one of the highest X penetration rates in the world at 15.5 million users and ranks number nine in the world in terms of the total number of X users.
 Instagram and Facebook are also extremely popular, ranking at numbers #7 and #8 respectively in terms of site visits.